swiftlang/swift-evolution/process.md

 ## Community structure

-* [Core Team](https://www.swift.org/community/#core-team) members are responsible for the strategic direction of Swift.
-* [Language Workgroup](https://www.swift.org/community/#language-workgroup) members initiate, participate in, and manage the public review of proposals and have the authority to accept or reject changes to Swift.
+The [Core Team](https://www.swift.org/community/#core-team) is responsible for the strategic direction of Swift.
+The Core Team creates workgroups focused on specific parts of the project.
+When the Core Team gives a workgroup authority over part of the evolution of the project, that workgroup is called an evolution workgroup.
+Evolution workgroups manage the evolution process for proposals under their authority, working together with other workgroups as needed.

+Currently, there is only one evolution workgroup:

+* The [Language Workgroup](https://www.swift.org/language-workgroup/#evolution-process) has authority over the evolution of the Swift language and its standard library.

+The Core Team manages (or delegates) the evolution process for proposals outside these areas.
+The Core Team also retains the power to override the evolution decisions of workgroups when necessary.

 ## Participation